 Subscription vs. perpetual software, what’s the difference?
-How do you decide between a subscription-based software versus the traditional perpetual plan model for your company?
+How do you decide between subscription-based software versus the traditional perpetual plan model for your company?
 How do you know what will be better for your company in the long run?

-It’s a tough decision, we know, especially considering there a few vital points to consider before making a decision between subscription vs. perpetual license.
+It’s a tough decision, we know, especially considering there are a few vital points to consider before making a decision between subscription vs. perpetual license.

 Knowing the difference between subscription vs. perpetual license is key.
 Gartner predicts that “by 2020, all new entrants and 80% of historical vendors will offer subscription-based business models.”

 Given that prediction, it is very likely that the perpetual license model could be obsolete within a few years.
 Join us as we outline why that is the case, why a subscription vs. perpetual license is different, and how to embrace and implement a subscription-based software on your manufacturing floor that will prove to be more beneficial for your bottom line.

 What is the Difference Between a Subscription Software and a Perpetual Software License?

-The core difference between subscription vs. perpetual license is that a subscription software is priced on a yearly or monthly basis and is an ongoing subscription.
+The core difference between subscription vs. perpetual license is that subscription software is priced on a yearly or monthly basis and is an ongoing subscription.
 A perpetual plan license, on the other hand, is paid up-front in one, big lump sum.
 Then, you will typically pay a yearly maintenance fee which covers upgrades and support.
 Those maintenance fees typically cost between 15-30% of the initial licensing cost.

 An iceberg is the perfect depiction of the differences between the two types of software because it shows the “above water” and “below water” costs.
 In a subscription license, all of the benefits are provided up-front in one yearly or monthly fee – no hidden costs.

 Compared to a perpetual plan, you will pay an up-front cost, but that often doesn’t include system upgrades, maintenance, customer support, or even an IT structure.